 Once I got married and moved to our own nuclear setup, we made our own Christmas traditions – cooking up a sumptuous Spaghetti (If you’d like the recipe, pls visit my food blog from another life here) and watching our favourite Christmas time rom-com: Love, Actually.

 And then came babyT and I knew I wanted to make Christmas time special for him too.
 He is of course too young to be enjoying cooking and feasting and watching movies.
+Although we have got fantastic home audio systems which means movies are so much better when we watch them at home!
+I can’t wait to watch Christmas movies with him.
 Yet I wanted to introduce Christmas to him in a way he knows best – via books, play and art and craft.
 Continue reading

 Having a child has made me so much more aware of all the elements, experiences and perceptions that will shape the mind of my little babyT.
 I am constantly looking out for and watching what I say and do to him and to others in front of him.
 Right now he is under my wing, but tomorrow he will step out into the big, bad world and meet a new battalion of people in the form of friends, teachers etc. I cannot really control these influencers.
 Just thinking about it sends my head into a tizzy and I am sure it would be just as confusing for young minds.
 Continue reading